-And at the end of the fourth quarter there is another £300 or 5% of the tax due – whichever is the higher.
-For more details see the Late filing and Late Payment page.
+And at the end of the fourth quarter there is another £300 or 5% of the tax due — whichever is the higher.
+For more details see the late filing and late payment penalties page.

 The tax year runs from 6th April one year to 5th April in the next.
 The first payment is made in January during the tax year and is one half of the liability for the previous year unless the liability for the previous year was under £1,000.
-Assuming your return has not been submitted and processed by 31st July, the second instalment is due on that date and is the same amount.
-You are required to submit your return by 31st January following the end of the tax year together with any balancing amount of tax due.
+Assuming your Tax Return has not been submitted and processed by 31st July, the second instalment is due on that date and is the same amount.
+You are required to submit your Tax Return by 31st January following the end of the tax year together with any balancing amount of tax due.

 Interest is charged on tax paid late.
 This applies whether the late paid tax is either of the two payments on account or the balancing payment.